Crystalline color superconductors: Astrophysics

 \section{Astrophysics}

-The artificial creation of the low temperature-high density conditions appropriate for testing the properties of color superconductors is one of the challenging aims of high-energy experiments \cite{Klahn:2012uq}.
-To date, however, the unique \textit{laboratories} which may produce these extreme conditions are CSOs.
-Note that even if the relevant densities and low temperatures conditions were reached in a terrestrial laboratory, the conditions realized in a CSO are different from those produced in an accelerator, because in the former case quark matter is long-lived, charge neutral and in $\beta$-equilibrium.

-In the inner core of a CSO, the extremely high density and low temperatures may favor the transition from nuclear to quark matter \cite{Ivanenko1965, Ivanenko1969, Collins, Baym} and in turn, to the color superconducting phase.
-Indeed, if matter is compressed at densities about a factor 5 larger than the density of an ordinary nucleus, a simple geometrical reasoning suggests that baryons are likely to lose their identity and dissolve into deconfined quarks \cite{Weber-book}.
-In this case compact (hybrid) stars featuring quark cores surrounded by a nuclear mantle would exist and they could provide a unique window on the properties of QCD at high baryon densities.
+The artificial creation of the low-temperature and high-density conditions appropriate for testing the properties of color superconductors is one of the challenging aims of high-energy experiments \cite{Klahn:2012uq}.
+To date, however, the unique \textit{laboratory} in which these extreme conditions can be realized is the core of a compact stellar object (CSO).\footnote{ Note that even if the relevant densities and low temperatures conditions were reached in a terrestrial laboratory, the conditions realized in a CSO are different from those produced in an accelerator, because in the former case quark matter is long-lived, charge neutral and in $\beta$ equilibrium.} In the inner core of a CSO the extremely high densities and low temperatures may favor the transition from nuclear to quark matter \cite{Ivanenko1965, Ivanenko1969, Collins, Baym} and in turn, to the color superconducting (CSC) phase.
+Indeed, if matter is compressed at densities about a factor $5$ larger than the density of an ordinary nucleus, a simple geometrical reasoning suggests that baryons are likely to lose their identity and dissolve into deconfined quarks \cite{Weber-book}.
+In this case compact (hybrid) stars featuring quark cores would exist providing a window on the properties of QCD at high baryon densities.
+Assuming that deconfined matter is present, it should be in a CSC phase because its critical temperature (in weak coupling) is given by $T_{c} \simeq 0.57 \Delta$, and, as we have seen in the previous sections $\Delta\sim 5 -100$ MeV, although lower values of the gap parameter, of the order of the keV up to few MeV, can be realized in the spin-1 single flavor pairing phase \cite{Alford:2002rz, Alford:1997zt, Buballa:2002wy, Schafer:2000tw, Schmitt:2004et, Schmitt:2002sc}.
+In any case, for the greatest part of the compact star lifetime, the temperature is much lower than this critical temperature and the CSC state is thermodynamically favored.

-Whether matter in the interior of compact stars is compressed by gravity to such extreme densities is still an open question.
-Recent astronomical observation of very massive CSO \cite{Demorest:2010bx} seem to disfavor this possibility \cite{Logoteta:2012ms}, but the results depend on the poorly known equation of state (EoS) of matter at high density, and the possibility that hybrid stars of about $2 M_\odot$ have a quark matter core \cite{Alford:2004pf} or a CCSC core \cite{Ippolito:2007hn} cannot be excluded .
+Clearly, the basic question is whether gravity in the interior of CSOs is able to compress matter to such extreme densities.
+This question is still open, but some progress has been done in the last years.
+In particular, recent astronomical observation of very massive CSOs \cite{Demorest:2010bx} seem to disfavor this possibility \cite{Logoteta:2012ms}, but the results depend on the poorly known equation of state (EoS) of matter at high density, and the possibility that hybrid stars of about $2 M_\odot$ have a quark matter core \cite{Alford:2004pf, Bonanno:2011ch} or a crystalline color superconducting (CCSC) core \cite{Ippolito:2007hn} cannot be excluded.